-This project supports the program in establishing relationships and enhancing our engagement with the diverse stakeholders and communities, where the program operates, including remote and Aboriginal and Torres Strait Islander communities, farmers and rural towns.
+The Geoscience Knowledge Sharing project supports the Exploring for the Future program in establishing relationships and enhancing our engagement with the diverse stakeholders and communities, where the program operates, including remote and First Nations Australian communities, farmers and rural towns.

-Through building trust, sharing knowledge and creating mutual understanding of how the program can benefit local communities, the project is key to the program’s delivery of benefits for all Australians.
+Through building trust, sharing knowledge and creating mutual understanding of how the program can benefit local communities, this project is key to the program’s delivery of benefits for all Australians.

-A major aspect is the communication of the program’s activities and benefits, with a particular focus on ensuring communities have the knowledge to provide informed consent about program activities in their region.
-This includes working closely with schools and teachers on science education and launching an innovative mobile laboratory to support field data acquisition and outreach.
+A major aspect of the Geoscience Knowledge Sharing project is the communication of the program’s activities and benefits, with a particular focus on ensuring communities have the knowledge to provide informed consent about program activities in their region.
+This includes working closely with schools and teachers on science education using educational materials, including an innovative mobile laboratory to support field data acquisition and community outreach activities.

-The project is founded on the principles of genuine engagement, two-way communication and knowledge sharing.
-This includes an exciting initiative to discover what remote and Aboriginal and Torres Strait Islander communities can teach Geoscience Australia about the rocks and landscapes being studied as part of the program.
+The Geoscience Knowledge Sharing project is founded on the principles of genuine engagement, two-way communication and knowledge sharing.
+This includes an exciting initiative to discover what remote and First Nations Australian communities can teach us about their priorities and perspectives in managing Country into the future.
 The project will also facilitate the program to follow CARE1 principles for Indigenous Data Governance.

 1 CARE: Collective benefit, Authorised control, Responsibility and Ethics.